The Bankrate promise

 Bottom line on home maintenance costs

-Home maintenance costs are one of those expenses that you may not factor in when purchasing a home.
-You’ll want to set aside some money each year for the expenses that come up just to keep your home running smoothly.
+After purchasing your home, you’ll want to set aside some money each year for the maintenance expenses to keep your home running smoothly.
 State Farm recommends between 1 to 4 percent of your home’s value.
-The median American home sold for $375,000 in 2021, so the median homeowner is going to want to set aside between $3,750 to $15,000 per year for maintenance costs.
+The median American home sold for $436,800 in Q1 2023 so the median homeowner is going to want to set aside between $4,368 to $17,472 per year for maintenance costs.